mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 020 - Transform Static Functions/readme.md

 They create hidden coupling and break the mental model of objects as autonomous entities.

-Since they belong to a class rather than an instance, they cannot be easily mocked or overridden, making unit testing a nightmare of global state management.
+Since they belong to a class rather than an instance, they can't be easily mocked or overridden, making unit testing a nightmare of global state management.

 When you transform static functions into instance methods, you shift from procedural logic to object-oriented interaction.
 This allows for proper dependency injection, promotes higher cohesion, and enables polymorphism.